 The 2017 Plan proposed that transportation network improvements for downtown Bethesda be implemented through a Unified Mobility Program (BUMP).
 Under the BUMP, MCDOT would develop a unit cost for the Plan-recommended transportation improvements, and developers of new projects would be required to contribute payments proportional to the project's scale.
-However, the initial rate of development approvals in the Plan Area outpaced MCDOT's ability to implement the approach, leading the County Executive to abandon the effort in 2022 in favor of alternative funding approaches.
-Consequently, transportation-related improvements since the Plan's approval have been implemented as public Capital Improvement Program (CIP) projects and by private developers as frontage improvements and Local Area Transportation Review (LATR) mitigation improvements.
+However, the initial rate of development approvals in the Plan Area outpaced MCDOT's ability to implement the approach, leading the County Executive to abandon the effort in 2022 in favor of seeking alternative funding approaches.
+Consequently, transportation-related improvements since the Plan's approval have been implemented as public CIP projects and by private developers as frontage improvements and LATR mitigation improvements.